 Breastfeeding Room Location Map

 If you have any concerns or questions regarding breastfeeding support, or you wish to be added to the breastfeeding email listserv for MSU faculty and staff, feel free to contact the WorkLife Office at email@example.com.

 Michigan State University supports breastfeeding mothers.
-The MSU administration understands the benefits of breastfeeding and expects supervisors to provide a supportive environment and an appropriate private space and time for mothers who choose to nurse their babies or express/pump their breast milk during the work day.
-Click here to download a printable (PDF) sign to use on the door when breastfeeding is in session.
+The MSU administration understands the benefits of breastfeeding and expects supervisors to provide a supportive environment and an appropriate private space and time for mothers who choose to nurse their babies or express/pump their breast milk during the workday.
+Use this printable (PDF) sign to use on the door when breastfeeding is in session.

 Breastfeeding Educational Series